 the need for cataract surgery.
 We must prove that your vision cannot be simply improved with a glasses prescription.

-opzioni binarie sicure it -He or she wants to reduce or eliminate their dependence on glasses or contact
+-He or she wants to reduce or eliminate their dependence on glasses or contacts

 -He or she may not be a good candidate for laser vision correction